feroult/yawp/README.md

         private String company;
     }

-Now, in order to use YAWP!, just annotate this class with @Endpoint annotation, and add an IdRef<User> field.
+Now, in order to use YAWP!, just annotate this class with @Endpoint annotation, and add an IdRef&lt;User&gt; field.

     @Endpoint(path = "/users")
     public class User {